I just paid off a lot of my credit card debt. When will I see it take effect on my credit report?

 Congratulations!
 Paying off your debts is the most important step in reestablishing your credit history.

 Lenders, including credit card providers, usually update your account information once a month.
-For that reason, we suggest you allow a minimum of 30 days and up to 45 days for the account information to be reported.
+For that reason, we suggest you allow a minimum of 30 days and up to 45 days for the new balance to be reported.